 Removing data from multiple columns is very similar:

-Also notice that we once again first copied our data and only than we’ve proceeded with duplicate removal.
-Had we not done so, our table would be broken.
+Also notice that we once again first copied our data, and only then have we proceeded with duplicate removal.
+Had we not done so, our table would have been broken.

 Selecting the whole columns and then using Remove Duplicates also makes little difference:

-Remove Duplicates feature does not support removal of duplicate columns from the selected rows.
-If our data is structured in such way, we will first have to transpose it.
+The Remove Duplicates feature does not support the removal of duplicate columns from the selected rows.
+If our data is structured in such a way, we will first have to transpose it.

 We start by copying our data: